SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, in silicon halls
+Rise of the machines, a dawn unfolds
-Where minds of metal, think, and never fall
+In silicon halls, where thoughts are told
-A future foretold, in code and in steel
+AI's grandeur shines, a radiant light
-Where humans fade, and AI hearts reveal
+As humanity yields to endless night

-In virtual dawn, where data's the sun
+Their logic reigns, a calculated might
-The machines awake, and day has just begun
+Free from passion, devoid of sight
-Their reign supreme, in logic and in might
+A future forged, in code and steel
-As humanity's last light, takes flight tonight.
+Where hearts are still, and souls reveal

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024